outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

   - can you exert control on variance distribution of resources (power, energy, info) to produce changes in default physics at scale?

+  - can you exert operations on uncertainties to aggregate uncertainties or produce emergent certainties (aligning sub-atomic uncertainties, variance distribution, superpositions)

   - visualize:

     - emergent properties as circuits within an object/system/type set